Leadwerks/Documentation/Lua/EntityScripting.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/newcomponent.png?raw=true)

-In the New Entity Script dialog, select the group you want to place your component in and enter the name for your new component:
+In the New Entity Script dialog, select the group you want to place your script in and enter the name for your new script:

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/myplayercomponent.png?raw=true)

 The editor will create a new Lua file in the appropriate folder.
-The Lua file contains your component code.
+The Lua file contains your script code.
 A JSON file will also be added to the "Entity Definitions" folder.
 This contains property definitions extracted from the code file, and tells the editor what editable properties the script contains.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/myplayercomponent2.png?raw=true)